Anchored Assurance is a novel by Eruvwu Obuaya (available now as pdf download)

 Having no other burning desire, the love of her friends and family completes her contentment and the last thing she needs is male attention.
 She’s been training hard for the upcoming national tournament and having only narrowly escaped the advances of her tennis partner, is pressured by her coach who is desperate to secure sponsorship in an unscrupulous way, forcing her into a friendship that leads to a ghastly car accident that tests the faith of the house mates in a totally new way leading to a climax.

 The question is, is their faith strong enough and can they help each other through the tragedy and grief?
-This thrilling novel is available to purchase Anchored Assurance now
+This thrilling novel is available to purchase

 See the Makoma Well Project Update!
 See here